PCJohn/HandTrack-AutoEnc/README.md

 (2) Trimming the model: I am pretty sure the model size can be reduced (though training would take longer).
 Overall, it is a standard autoencoder.
 The only thing to ensure is that max pooling layers are not used in the encoder (I've used strided convolutions instead).

 (3) Normalization: I have not used any normalization while training.
 Code to normalize an image can be added in line 45 in `hds.py`.

-**Demo**

-A demo of the black and white model can be seen here: https://youtu.be/bpal9eTJZb8